ExitValue.ai

 Cybersecurity is one of the few software categories that's defied the multiple compression of 2022-2024.
 The combination of mission-critical spend, switching costs measured in months, regulatory tailwinds (NIST, SOC 2, federal mandates), and breach-driven board-level urgency keeps buyer demand elastic even when general SaaS multiples soften.

-SMB Cyber: 2-5x ARR (Sub-$25M Revenue)
+SMB Cyber: an ARR-multiple range (Sub-$25M Revenue)

 Companies under $25M ARR price on revenue, not EBITDA, and the range is wide.
-The bottom of the range (~2x) reflects services-heavy security shops — pen testing, compliance assessment, MSSP work that's really staff augmentation in security clothing.
+The bottom of the range (~2x) reflects services-heavy security shops, pen testing, compliance assessment, MSSP work that's really staff augmentation in security clothing.
 The top of the range (~5x) reflects product-led companies with documented ARR growth and clear evidence the customer base will renew.

 What buyers diligence at this size: logo retention (do customers stay 3+ years?), NRR above 100% (are existing accounts expanding?), and customer count diversification(no top-3 above 30%).
 A $10M ARR cyber business with 110% NRR and 200+ customers gets bid up to 5-7x; the same revenue concentrated in 20 enterprise accounts with flat NRR trades at 2-3x.

-Mid-Market Cyber: 5-8x ARR ($25M-$500M)
+Mid-Market Cyber: an ARR-multiple range ($25M-$500M)

 At this size, the conversation shifts to category leadership.
-Buyers — strategic and PE — are looking for companies that own a defensible niche: SASE, identity, EDR, vulnerability management, secrets management, security data lakes.
+Buyers, strategic and PE, are looking for companies that own a defensible niche: SASE, identity, EDR, vulnerability management, secrets management, security data lakes.
 Generic offerings don't clear this range; specialized platforms with technical moats do.

-Mid-market cyber companies with 30%+ EBITDA margins also start to trade on EBITDA in parallel — typically 14-32x — and the higher of the two methods wins.
+Mid-market cyber companies with 30%+ EBITDA margins also start to trade on EBITDA in parallel, typically 14-32x, and the higher of the two methods wins.
 NRR >110%, federal/regulated customer base, and partner ecosystem (CrowdStrike, Palo Alto, Microsoft Sentinel integrations) are the multiplier ingredients.

-Premium Platforms: 10-25x ARR ($500M+)
+Premium Platforms: an ARR-multiple range ($500M+)

 Key Drivers Buyers Will Diligence

 Net Revenue Retention (NRR) is the single most-watched metric.
 Above 110%: premium.
-Below 100%: red flag — suggests churn or downgrade exceeds expansion.
+Below 100%: red flag, suggests churn or downgrade exceeds expansion.
 The cyber-specific nuance: NRR including customer additions vs. expansion-only NRR are different numbers; buyers will ask for both.

 Federal and regulated revenue commands a multiple premium because the procurement cycle that lands those customers is its own moat.
 FedRAMP-authorized cyber companies frequently trade 1-2 turns higher than commercial-only equivalents at the same ARR.